 Jack-O-Lantern types are large, and intended for fall display outside the home, or for use as a painted or carved Jack-O-Lantern.

 The extremely large pumpkins for shows and competitions weigh hundreds of pounds.
-They have to be managed very carefully, and each single one babied while growing.
+They have to be managed very carefully, and each single one nursed while growing.

-In the US, Hallowe’en Ornamentals are usually left out for Thanksgiving if they are uncarved.
-In Canada, outside decoration for Thanksgiving is not so common yet; display of Ornamental Pumpkins outside the house is mostly done just for Hallowe’en still.
+In the US, Hallowe’en ornamentals are usually left out for Thanksgiving if they are uncarved.
+In Canada, outside decoration for Thanksgiving is less common; display of ornamental pumpkins outside the house is mostly done just for Hallowe’en still.